rackerlabs/design-system/_component_design/radio-buttons.md

 ### Composition

-A radio button consists of the following elements:
+A radio consists of the following elements:

 - **Field name (required)**: The field name represents the question being asked of the user, or a system setting that the user can configure.
-Use a field name to group radio buttons.
-A radio button group contains pairs of option labels and radio buttons.
+Use a field name to group radios.
+A radio group contains pairs of option labels and radios.
 - **Option label (required)**: The option label indicates the user's answer to the question asked or the setting the user is enabling.
-- **Help text (optional)**: Include help text to provide the user with information about a radio button option.
+- **Help text (optional)**: Include help text to provide the user with information about a radio option.
-- **Radio button (required)**: The user selects the radio button.
+- **Radio (required)**: The user selects the radio.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-{% figure [caption:"Radio button group composition"] [class:"image bg-light border"] %}
+{% figure [caption:"Radio group composition"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/components/inputs-and-controls/radio-buttons/radiobuttons-composition.png" width="265"/>
 {% endfigure %}